This story was updated Dec. 12, 2017.

 But its model caused a stir in the months leading up to that date.
 The Idaho Department of Health and Welfare reacted to “unjustified concerns and misconceptions” about Veyo’s business model by demanding “significant, non-contractual restrictions” that raised the company’s costs of doing business, Josh Komenda, company president, wrote in the letter, which served as the company’s official termination notice.

-The company chose to end the $70.4 million contract about a year early, according to Health and Welfare, which announced the development Monday.
+The company chose to end the $70.4 million contract about a year early, according to Health and Welfare, which announced the development in October.
 Veyo will stop giving rides March 5.

 Idahoans on Medicaid need a lot of transportation.
 They take about 100,000 trips each month, to medical appointments, therapy and other services covered by Medicaid.